 - NEH Institutes explore key topics in the digital humanities and often cover travel costs.
 Graduate Students are particularly encouraged to attend.

 - NINES Summer Workshop offers in-depth training to scholars in 19th C British and American literature

 - THATCamp (The Humanities and Technology Camp) – Free regional “unconferences” that include software demos, training sessions, and discussions of research findings of interest to scholars, teachers, and staff at libraries, museums, and cultural organizations.
 Fellowships are available.

 - Women Writers Project (WWP), at Brown University, provides seminars and workshops, frequently on the Text Encoding Initiative (TEI).

 - Associations, societies, and centers in the digital humanities

 - The Alliance of Digital Humanities Organizations (ADHO) – An umbrella organization whose goals are to promote, support, and recognize excellence in digital research and teaching across arts and humanities disciplines; publishes the refereed Digital Humanities Quarterly.

 - The American Association for History and Computing (AAHC) – Dedicated to the productive marriage of history and computer technology for teaching, researching and representing history; publishes the refereed Journal of the American Association for History and Computing.

-- Association for Literary & Linguistic Computing – Promotes the development and use of computational methods in research and teaching in the humanities with particular reference to literary and linguistic computing; publishes the refereed LLC: The Journal of Digital Scholarship in the Humanities.
+- Association for Literary & Linguistic Computing – Promotes the development and use of computational methods in research and teaching in the humanities with particular reference to literary and linguistic computing.

 - Association for Computers & the Humanities – The major professional society for the digital humanities, supporting computer-assisted research, teaching, and software/content development in humanistic disciplines.